teenever/vpp/docs/configuration/reference.rst

 api-size <n>M | <n>G | <n>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

     Set the size of the API region.
 If not set, defaults to 16M.
 The input value can be set in GB, MB or bytes.
+Values larger than 4G are supported.

 .. code-block:: console

-    api-size 64M
+    api-size 5G

 The socksvr Section
 -------------------